sarthakpm16/sarthakpm16/README.md

 <h2>Experience 👨‍🎓</h2>

-- 💻Founder building klinn (https://klinn.works), @useklinn on  instagram, @klinn on LinkedIn; klinn is for students who want to send cold emails quicker to get internships! check it out :)
+- 💻Founder building klinn (https://klinn.works), @useklinn on  instagram, @klinn on LinkedIn; klinn pre-vets students to intern in growth, gtm, and marketing at startups! check it out :)
 - Content Creator.
-I post short-form content on Instagram, LinkedIn, TikTok, YouTube, and X. I have ~3M impressions/views and thousands of followers
+I post short-form content on Instagram, LinkedIn, TikTok, YouTube, and X.

 <h2>Interests and Fun Facts 🧋</h2>